javierbarbero/DataEnvelopmentAnalysis.jl/docs/src/statistical/radialboot.md

 # Bootstrap Radial Model

-The bootstrap radial DEA model (Simar and Wilson, 1998) can be calculated with the `deaboot` function, indicating the number of bootstrap replications in the `nreps` parameters.
+The bootstrap radial DEA model (Simar and Wilson, 1998) can be calculated with the `deaboot` function, indicating the number of bootstrap replications in the `nreps` parameter.
 The other parameters work the same as in the radial DEA model.

 A random number generator can be specified in the `rng` parameter for reproducibility.